 - Something you did to encourage someone who was struggling

-Gregg Krech is the author of several books on Self-Reflection and Taking Action.
-Join him for the Living on Purpose 30 day Distance Learning Program starting on January 11, 2018
+Gregg Krech is the author of several best-selling books on Self-Reflection and Taking Action.
+Join him for the Living on Purpose 30 day Distance Learning Program starting on January 11, 2019

 Photo Credit: Yewenyi